Open 9:00 a.m. to 6:00 p.m. Last entry at 5:00 p.m.

 The Houston Zoo cares for a herd of 7 Asian Elephants and is dedicated to protecting our herds’ counterparts in the wild.
 We partner with elephant conservation efforts worldwide to ensure the survival of the species.
 Each year the Houston Zoo holds an annual fundraiser to support wildlife conservation efforts both locally and globally.
 This year we are focusing on a time-sensitive, critical mission: saving elephants from extinction.

-Our goal is to raise $250,000 in support of a wide range of conservation programs to reduce poaching of elephants, support local community efforts, and strengthen community education efforts in regions where our field partners are working on the ground to help elephants in the wild.
+Our goal is to continue to raise funds in support of a wide range of conservation programs to reduce poaching of elephants, support local community efforts, and strengthen community education efforts in regions where our field partners are working on the ground to help elephants in the wild.
 With your support, we can make a real, measurable impact in the regions where elephants need our help the most.

 Elephants face a number of threats globally, including habitat loss, conflict with humans, and illegal poaching.